thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 ## What's authorization?

 **Authorization** is the process of granting access to private information for an authenticated user.
-When a user successfully authenticates with an application, the server starts the authorization process by creating session.
-Broadly speaking, a **session** is unique token that represents an ongoing dialogue between a client and a server.
+When a user successfully authenticates with an application, the server starts the authorization process by creating a session token.
+A **session token** is a unique identifier that represents an ongoing dialogue between a client and a server.

 [INSERT DIAGRAM HERE]

-Authorization starts when the server creates a session token and sends it to the client.
-The client includes the session token when it wants to access private information on the server.
+As you can see, authorization starts when the server creates a session token and sends it to the client.
+Afterwards, the client includes the session token in subsequent requests for private information on the server.
 Using the session token, the server authorizes the client to determine whether or not it can access the information.

 The session token can by stored in many places, but it's commonly stored in an HTTP cookie.
 An **HTTP cookie** is a small piece of data sent by a server to a client to hold stateful information like a session token.